 We believe in lifelong learning and that learning should be enjoyable.
 We place a great emphasis on developing thinking.
 Through our teaching, we equip children with the skills, knowledge and understanding necessary to make informed choices in their life.

 In line with our school vision, we believe in making children critical thinkers and independent learners.
-Whole school and classroom practice is designed to focus on children's learning - it is learning centred.
+Whole school and classroom practise is designed to focus on children's learning - it is learning centred.

 What are thinking skills?